Martha E. Sewall Curtis: Career

 For several years, she was a teacher, and at one time was on the school committee of her native town.
 She married Thomas S. Curtis, July 3, 1879.
 They had two children, both of whom died in infancy.
 Her husband died December 27, 1888.
 He fully sympathized with his wife in her literary and reformatory work.

 After her marriage, she took a full course in elocution at the New England Conservatory and was graduated in 1883.
-She afterward spent a year in the study of oratory to fit herself for public shaking.
+She afterward spent a year in the study of oratory to fit herself for public speaking.
 A firm believer in the equality of the sexes, she began when quite young to work for the enfranchisement of women.
 Her first appearance as a public lecturer was in the meetings of the National Woman Suffrage Association in Boston and elsewhere.
 In 1889, she was appointed State lecturer of the Massachusetts Woman Suffrage Association, and in that capacity addressed many public meetings in different parts of the State.
 She served as president of the Woburn Equal Suffrage League.
 She has been active in urging women to vote for the school committee, the only form of suffrage granted to them in Massachusetts.
 She was a thorough believer in temperance, but held that the best way to obtain good laws was to put the ballot into the hands of women as well as men.

 She also did much work for the reform by contributing articles to the newspapers.
 She edited a weekly woman's column in the Woburn News.
 From her grandfather.
 Rev. Samuel Sewall, an antiquarian, she inherited a taste for historical research.
 She wrote a history of her own town for the History of Middlesex County.
 For a number of years, she conducted in Boston a bureau of stenography and employed about 20 women.